Our Services

 Helpful Resources

 Achilles tendon injuries fall into two main categories: chronic tendinopathy from overuse and acute tendon ruptures.
-Tendinopathy is typically managed with load modification, physical therapy, orthotics, and sometimes injections.
-Acute ruptures often require immobilization or surgical repair, followed by structured rehabilitation.
-Orthopedic specialists diagnose Achilles injuries using patient history, physical exam maneuvers like the Thompson test, and imaging such as ultrasound or MRI to tailor treatment based on severity and patient goals.
+Tendinopathy is typically treated with load modification, physical therapy, orthotics, and sometimes injections, while acute ruptures may require immobilization or surgical repair followed by structured rehabilitation.
+Orthopedic specialists diagnose Achilles injuries through patient history, physical exam maneuvers like the Thompson test, and imaging such as ultrasound or MRI to tailor treatment based on severity and patient goals.

-Choosing between operative and non-operative care depends on multiple factors, including injury severity, age, activity level, and rehab pacing.
-Because Achilles symptoms can mimic other foot and ankle conditions, the smartest first step is clarity.
-Take a free, instant, online symptom check to better understand what's going on and confidently navigate your next steps.
+Choosing between operative and non-operative care depends on injury severity, age, activity level, and rehab pacing.
+Because Achilles symptoms can mimic other foot and ankle conditions—like posterior tibial tendonitis, plantar fasciitis, or ankle sprains—getting clarity early is critical.
+Don't guess at what's causing your pain or delay care that could prevent long-term damage.
+Take a free, instant, online symptom check to better understand your symptoms and confidently navigate your next steps.

 Achilles tendon injury is a common concern for athletes, active adults, and anyone who increases activity too quickly.
 The two main problems affecting this tendon are Achilles tendinopathy (a painful overuse condition) and Achilles tendon rupture (a partial or complete tear).
 Understanding the differences between these conditions, how orthopedists diagnose them, and treatment options can help you get back on your feet safely.